What is an Enhanced Annuity Rate?

 - Kidney failure.

 Other conditions that may qualify, depending on the insurer and the seriousness of the condition, including asthma and obesity.

 How much of an enhancement you’ll be offered over the annuity the insurer would have given a healthy person depends on the severity of your condition.
 If you have more than one medical condition, you may qualify for a further enhancement due to the higher risks associated with comorbidity.

 The annuity company might look at the type and stage of your cancer, for instance, while a person who has suffered multiple heart attacks will most likely get a higher rate than someone who has had a single heart attack.

 Although you will need to provide details of your condition, and may need a doctor’s report to support your claim, it’s unlikely that you’ll be required to go for a medical examination.

 This would ensure that the income provided by the annuity would continue to be paid to your spouse or partner even after you have died.

-That’s why it’s a good idea to give yourself time to think about what is available, so that you make a decision that is best for you and your dependents.
+Most people have saved for many years into their pension fund.
+Choosing between drawdown and an annuity is a big financial decision.
+That’s why it’s a good idea to give yourself time to think about what is available so that you make the best decision for you.